 What is “backoffslots as described below” referring to? it seems to refer to the “slot boundaries”, and this is plain wrong.
 Now CW[AC] is in aSlotTimes, so this is OK.
 Let’s clean this up.

-“Each EDCAF shall maintain a backoff timer, which has a value measured in backoff slots as described below.
+“Each EDCAF shall maintain a backoff timer, which has a value measured in integers of aSlotTime.

 When the backoff procedure is invoked, the backoff timer is set to an integer value chosen randomly with a uniform distribution taking values in the range [0,CW[AC]] inclusive.”